mshanken/mshanken/_site/public/winespectator/wso-classifieds.md

 America's most popular wine Web site is now accepting classified advertising.
 Reach the widest possible audience for your wine&#45;related products and services.
 A valuable extension of the magazine, WineSpectator.com traffic now exceeds 700,000 unique visitors per month.
 In the months and years ahead its traffic is expected to increase dramatically.This is your chance to get in on the ground floor.
-Please note that the Web site median age is 49 male and their household income is median HHI is $178.400, which is among the highest of all Web sites.
+Please note that the Web site median age is 45 and their household income is median HHI is $178.400, which is among the highest of all Web sites.

 - Prepayment is required.